Shido-Itsuka/vigenere_cipher/README.md

-# vigner_cipher
+# vigenere_cipher
-A simple Vignere Cipher with interface
+A simple Vigenere Cipher with interface